DevOfFuture/DevDic/README.md

    php -S localhost:9999 -t public
 ```

-5. Relax on contribute to the project :fire:
+5. Relax and contribute to the project :fire: